-- Web accessibility is considered one of the basic human rights according to the UN Convention on the Rights of Persons with Disabilitiesfor helpful tips.
+- Web accessibility is considered one of the fundamental human rights under the UN Convention on the Rights of Persons with Disabilities.

 - An accessible website is crucial if you’re running a business because it allows you to reach a broader audience.

-- You can create and restore legal problems that can arise if your website isn’t accessible.
+- You can avoid legal problems that may arise if your website is inaccessible.

-Given the importance of the internet in a modern world, the web must be accessible to everyone, regardless of their status or ability.
+Given the importance of the Internet in a modern world, the Web must be accessible to all, regardless of status or ability.